CalebNoel/Alpine/README.md

 Then you should be able to get the server running with the command `npm run dev` after which the website should be accesible in your browser at local host on port 3000.

 # Orginization
+All of our code is stored in the Project Code folder.
+Our ejs files are in the views subfolder, the models and migrations folders help set up the tables in the database and the routes folder has most of our js.
+Overall the repo structure is not super complicated.

 # API'S